-- a) The rider, or his mechanic, must be present with the machine for Technical control within the time limits stated in the Supplementary Regulations. - b) The rider, or his mechanic, must present a clean motorcycle and in conformity with the FIM rules.
-The rider, or his mechanic, may be accompanied by a maximum of 2 other persons. - c) The rider must present his equipment (helmet, leathers, boots, gloves).
-The helmet must be marked. - d) Technical inspections will only be carried out when the rider's application/entry form has been verified and confirmed by the Organiser and when the technical specification form of the motorcycle has been completed by the rider before the preliminary controls. - e) An overall safety inspection of the motorcycle must be carried out in conformity with the FIM rules.
-Accepted motorcycles will be marked with paint or a sticker. - f) The Chief Technical Steward must be in attendance for an event at least 1 hour before the technical verifications are due to start.
-He must inform the Clerk of the Course and/or the Jury President of his arrival. - g) The Chief Technical Steward shall appoint the Technical Stewards to individual posts for the race, practices and final control. - h) The Chief Technical Steward must ensure that all Technical Stewards, appointed for the event, carry out their duties in a proper manner. - i) The Chief Technical Steward must inform the Clerk of the Course (or the International Jury, if present) of the results of the Technical control and submit this list to the Clerk of the Course. - j) The Chief Technical Steward has the right to inspect any part of the motorcycle at any time of the event.
+- a.
+The rider, or his mechanic, must be present with the machine for Technical control within the time limits stated in the Supplementary Regulations. - b.
+The rider, or his mechanic, must present a clean motorcycle and in conformity with the FIM rules.
+The rider, or his mechanic, may be accompanied by a maximum of 2 other persons. - c.
+The rider must present his equipment (helmet, leathers, boots, gloves).
+The helmet must be marked by the FIM or FMN technical stewards. - d.
+Technical inspections will only be carried out when the rider's application/entry form has been verified and confirmed by the Organiser and when the technical specification form of the motorcycle has been completed by the rider before the preliminary controls. - e.
+An overall safety inspection of the motorcycle must be carried out in conformity with the FIM rules.
+Accepted motorcycles will be marked with paint or a sticker by the FIM or FMN technical stewards.

-- k) Any rider failing to report as required below may be disqualified from the meeting.
-The International Jury may forbid any team who does not comply with the rules, or any rider who can be a danger to other participants or to spectators, to take part in the practice sessions or in the races. - I) Chief Technical Steward has the final authority in case of a dispute on the conformity of the parts in question and for acceptance thereof. - m) In events with one or multiple participants, before each record attempt, the Chief Technical Steward must confirm that the motorcycle has passed the Technical control by checking the Technical control sticker before the motorcycles go on the track.
+- f.
+The Chief Technical Steward must be in attendance for an event at least 1 hour before the technical verifications are due to start.
+He must inform the Clerk of the Course and/or the Jury President of his arrival. - g.
+The Chief Technical Steward shall appoint the Technical Stewards to individual posts for the race, practices and final control. - h.
+The Chief Technical Steward must ensure that all Technical Stewards, appointed for the event, carry out their duties in a proper manner. - i.
+The FIM Technical Director / Chief Technical Steward must inform the Clerk of the Course (or the International Jury, if present) of the results of the Technical control and submit this list to the Clerk of the Course. - j.
+The FIM Technical Director / Chief Technical Steward has the right to inspect any part of the motorcycle at any time of the event. - k.
+Any rider failing to report as required below may be disqualified from the meeting.
+The International Jury may forbid any team who does not comply with the rules, or any rider who can be a danger to other participants or to spectators, to take part in the practice sessions or in the races. - I. The FIM Technical Director / Chief Technical Steward has the final authority in case of a dispute on the conformity of the parts in question and for acceptance thereof. - m.
+In events with one or multiple participants, before each record attempt, the The FIM Technical Director / Chief Technical Steward or appointed sporting stewards must confirm that the motorcycle has passed the Technical control by checking the Technical control sticker before the motorcycles go on the track.